Azure Data Lake Storage query acceleration

-Query acceleration (preview) is a new capability for Azure Data Lake Storage that enables applications and analytics frameworks to dramatically optimize data processing by retrieving only the data that they require to perform a given operation.
+Query acceleration enables applications and analytics frameworks to dramatically optimize data processing by retrieving only the data that they require to perform a given operation.
 This reduces the time and processing power that is required to gain critical insights into stored data.

 Query acceleration accepts filtering predicates and column projections which enable applications to filter rows and columns at the time that data is read from disk.
 Only the data that meets the conditions of a predicate are transferred over the network to the application.
 This reduces network latency and compute cost.

 You can use SQL to specify the row filter predicates and column projections in a query acceleration request.
 A request processes only one file.
 Therefore, advanced relational features of SQL, such as joins and group by aggregates, aren't supported.
 Query acceleration supports CSV and JSON formatted data as input to each request.

 The query acceleration feature isn't limited to Data Lake Storage (storage accounts that have the hierarchical namespace enabled on them).
 Query acceleration is completely compatible with the blobs in storage accounts that don't have a hierarchical namespace enabled on them.
 This means that you can achieve the same reduction in network latency and compute costs when you process data that you already have stored as blobs in storage accounts.

 For an example of how to use query acceleration in a client application, see Filter data by using Azure Data Lake Storage query acceleration.

 The following diagram illustrates how a typical application uses query acceleration to process data.

 The client application requests file data by specifying predicates and column projections.